Shiweiliuiiiiiii/shiweiliuiiiiiii.github.io/_pages/about.md

 News
 ======
+***4/2024***, I will attend ICASSP 2024 and present our tutorial: "Sparsity in Large Language Models: The New Odyssey."
+Very excited.

 ***2/2024***, [Quantized-Sparse KV Cache]() got accepted by **MLSys 2024**.

 ***1/2024***, I am highly honored to receive the **Rising Star in AI** from KAUST and will give a talk at [Rising Stars in AI Symposium](https://cemse.kaust.edu.sa/ai/aii-symp-2024).